alibaba/higress/test/README.md

 ## Gateway APIs Conformance Tests

-Gateway API Conformance tests are based on the suite provided by `kubernetes-sig/gateway-api`, we can reuse that, and descide what conformance tests we need to open.
+Gateway API Conformance tests are based on the suite provided by `kubernetes-sig/gateway-api`, we can reuse that, and decide what conformance tests we need to open.
 Conformance tests of Gateway API.

 This API covers a broad set of features and use cases and has been implemented widely.
 This combination of both a large feature set and variety of implementations requires